silentsignal/DirBustErl/README.md

 DirBustErl
 ==========

-This project aims to become a successor of DirBuster, which is slow, requires Java, lacks active development, and is generally PITA.
+This project aims to become a successor of [DirBuster][1], which is slow, requires Java, lacks active development, and is generally PITA.
 Erlang was chosen as a platform to provide high-performance I/O, robustness, concurrency and transparent distribution over multiple nodes.